ExTEnS10N/rayon-on-worker/README.md

 - **As long as it works for me, everything is ok!**

-- All codes written by me are released to public domain, and fallbacks to the license of origin repo if applicable.

 # Overview

 `rayon-on-worker` is an adapter for enabling [Rayon](https://github.com/rayon-rs/rayon)-based concurrency on the Web with WebAssembly (via [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen), Web Workers and SharedArrayBuffer support).